Metal Free Zirconia Crown v/s Porcelain Fused to Metal Crown

 Porcelain fused to metal (PFM) crowns:

 Porcelain Fused to Metal (PFM) crowns are the most extensively used ones in many dental practices.
 It has served a good purpose of restoring teeth and providing support to the teeth.
 Yet, they also have certain disadvantages, which compromises the quality of treatment to some extent.
 A newer material (Zirconia) has proved to be the best alternative of Porcelain fused to metal crowns.
-Few dentists are now exclusively using Zirconia crowns in their practice, in replacing missing teeth, be it a single crown or a long span bridge.
+Few dentists are now exclusively using Metal free Zirconia crowns in their practice, in replacing missing teeth, be it a single dental crown or a long span dental bridge.

 Does Porcelain fused to metal (PFM) crowns have any Disadvantages?